Trump deepens G7 divide with call to readmit Russia - Journal du Cameroun

 “They threw Russia out.
 They should let Russia come back in because we should have Russia at the negotiating table,” the US leader said before boarding the presidential jet.

-While Italy’s new premier Giuseppe Conte, head of a populist coalition, had suggested he supports Trump’s call, French President Emmanuel Macron assembled the European G7 leaders before the summit and confirmed unanimous opposition.
+While Italy’s new premier Giuseppe Conte, head of a populist coalition, initially suggested he supports Trump’s call, French President Emmanuel Macron assembled the European G7 leaders before the summit and confirmed unanimous opposition.

+“We are in agreement that a return of Russia to the G7 cannot happen unless substantial progress is made in terms of the problems with Ukraine,” Germany’s Chancellor Angela Merkel said.

 Donald Tusk, the former Polish leader attending as president of the European Council, saw the call for Russia’s return as part of a raft of unilateral measures imposed by Trump that have driven Washington apart from US allies.